 What we are trying to see ? - Objective of doing a defocus curve

 At the outset, please remember, that the very objective of creating a defocus curve, is not to understand the vision that the patient is getting post operatively.
 The objective is to understand, what a multifocal lens is capable of giving to the patient, provided individual biometry, keratometry, and other variables are removed.
 In other words, we are looking to understand the lens function or lens capability of giving peak near and intermediate and its range of vision, than evaluating the patient post-surgery.
-Thus a Defocus Curve provides an opportunity to analyse the performance of presbyopia correcting IOLs by eliminating other influencing factors, and is not only helpful for clinicians but also from a regulatory perspective also.
+Thus a Defocus Curve provides an opportunity to analyse the performance of presbyopia correcting IOLs by eliminating other influencing factors, and is not only helpful for clinicians but from a regulatory perspective also.
 Hence, the start of a defocus curve is to select a binocularly implanted multifocal patient, without any refractive surprise (6/6).
 If there is a pre existing refractive error, you should first correct the refractive error and make the patient 6/6 (BCDVA should be 6/6 as starting point of defocus curve).
 Ensuring the patient is 6/6 either uncorrected or best corrected removes biometry inaccuracies that may influence our understanding of what the multifocal presbyopia correcting IOL is capable to provide in terms of range of vision.

 Understanding the basics: